Nick Viall: The Secret Lives of Mormon Wives

+Age of Attraction

+Viall was a co-host of Season 1 of Age of Attraction, a dating reality show about couples with age gaps.
+Viall was co-host with his wife, Natalie Joy, who is 18 years younger than Viall.

 Acting career

 Viall made his acting debut in the 2017 Christmas television movie A Christmas Cruise, starring Vivica A. Fox, and has made guest television appearances in ABC's Speechless, and TV Land's Teachers.
 He also appeared on episodes of General Hospital in May 2018 for the Nurse's Ball.

 Personal life

 Viall was engaged to Vanessa Grimaldi from November 2016 to August 2017.

 He began dating model and surgical technologist Natalie Joy in July 2020.
-The couple shared that they met when Joy sent an Instagram message to Viall.
-They announced their engagement on January 12, 2023 and revealed in August of the same year that they were expecting their first child together.
+They met when Joy sent an Instagram message to Viall.
+They announced their engagement on January 12, 2023.
 On February 2, 2024, Joy gave birth to a daughter named River Rose Viall.
 Viall and Joy married in April 2024.
+In February 2026, they announced that Joy was pregnant with twin daughters.

 Other ventures

 Podcast

 In January 2019, Viall started a podcast called The Viall Files that hosts many other celebrity guests.